4 Things Not to Do When Documenting

 Good recordkeeping is critical in these litigious times.
 Consequently, many Doctors of Chiropractic have come to believe that “more is better” when it comes to documentation.
 However, there are a few "don'ts" in a clinical record that are important to keep in mind.

-by Mike Whitmer in Documentation on Monday, July 1, 2019
+Posted in Risk Management on Monday, July 1, 2019

 1. Don’t Be Subjective

 Record entries should always be factual and objective.
 For example, documenting that the “patient is obviously a malingerer” is purely subjective and can be viewed as derogatory by the patient.
 In addition, it’s doubtful that someone reading these remarks would perceive the Doctor of Chiropractic as caring or compassionate.

 The doctor could instead document: “No clinical findings or objective evidence account for the patient’s related symptoms.”
 That’s an accurate, objective record entry that’s in no way belittling.